Private, In-Home Tutoring in Plainsboro Township, New Jersey

-Plainsboro Township District Curriculum Used in Our In-Home Tutoring Programs
+Plainsboro Township District and Curriculum

 The West Windsor-Plainsboro Regional School District serves K-12 students in the townships of West Windsor and Plainsboro, New Jersey.
 The district operates six elementary schools, two middle schools and two high schools, which have a combined population of over 9,400 students.
 The mission of the West Windsor-Plainsboro Regional School District is to develop students who are confident in their abilities, passionate about their learning and have the competence to become engaged and informed members of society.